itsarobin/ci-dog-training/index.md

 <div class="alert error">
     <strong>
         ⚠️ At this time, I can not offer any services to people-aggressive dogs.
-Although, I am happy to speak with you to determine if your dog falls outside of my skills and experience.
+Although, I am happy to speak with you to determine if your dog's needs falls outside of my skills and experience.
     </strong>
 </div>